SSWConsulting/SSW.Rules.Content/rules/make-sure-that-the-test-can-be-failed/rule.md

 }
 public int Sum(int x, int y)
 {
-   //NOTE: this method does not have a clear "invalid" value and throws a NotImplementedException and inclused a TODO marker
+   //NOTE: this method does not have a clear "invalid" value and throws a NotImplementedException and includes a TODO marker

    //TODO: need to implement Sum by adding both operands together using return x + y;
    throw NotImplementedException();